jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians4.md

 #### v.29
 >Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.

-We build others up not according to their deeds but according to their needs.
-If true prayer is born out of need, every community ought to be in prayer together to best meet the needs others around them.
+**We build others up not according to their deeds but according to their needs.** If true prayer is born out of need, every community ought to be in prayer together to best meet the needs of others around them.
 This verse points out that those who can't be benefitted are those who will not listen which we know is because of their igonrance of God due to the hardening of their hearts.
 #jj

 #### v.30